What are consumer insights?

 “Not only do the clients love to see them, it helps everyone from the creatives to ourselves to better understand our audiences”, says Sharmin.

-This again comes back to the real problems you’re trying to solve, but your idea can take on a new lease of life depending on what you discover in the data.
+Your idea can take on a new lease of life depending on what you discover in the data.

-6. Sort your consumers into smaller groups.
+6. Filter your consumers into smaller groups

 Some data’s easier to use when it’s connected to certain segments or individuals.

-This can also help you identify lookalike audiences to broaden your reach, or point you in the direction of the right influencers, platforms and content types to focus on.
+This can also help you identify lookalike audiences to broaden your reach or point you in the direction of the right influencers, platforms, and content types to focus on.

-7. Tell the story behind the data.
+7. Tell the story behind the data

 This plays a hugely important role in driving more targeted business decisions and helping your organization keep consumers and the customer experience at the forefront.

 But data can be overwhelming, especially to those who don’t work with it daily.

 This is why presenting your most relevant findings in an accessible way is key.